Probate Q&A Series

 4. Proving the Lost Will

-At the hearing, you must offer clear and convincing proof that the will existed and reflected the testator’s intent.
+At the hearing, you must offer competent testimony establishing the will’s execution and contents.
 Key evidence includes:

 • Testimony from attesting witnesses who recall signing the will.